Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Emergence of the -L evy net

 \subsubsection{Comparison of explored surface to a quantum disk}

-In order to make use of Proposition~\ref{prop::base_to_tip_expectation_bound} and Proposition~\ref{prop::left_right_shift_moment_bound} in the proof of Proposition~\ref{prop::subsequentially_limiting_paths_exist} given just below we will need to make a comparison between: \begin{itemize} \item the quantum surface which arises when running the $\delta$-approximation of the reverse metric exploration in the setting of a $\sqrt{8/3}$-quantum sphere and \item a $\sqrt{8/3}$-quantum wedge. \end{itemize} We will accomplish this with a cutting/gluing argument which is analogous to that given in Section~\ref{subsec::reverse_qle} and Section~\ref{subsec::metric_bands}, but will require some additional steps.
+In order to make use of Proposition~\ref{prop::base_to_tip_expectation_bound} and Proposition~\ref{prop::left_right_shift_moment_bound} in the proof of Proposition~\ref{prop::subsequentially_limiting_paths_exist} given just below we will need to make a comparison between: \begin{itemize} \item the quantum surface which arises when running the time-reversal to the $\delta$-approximation to $\QLE(8/3,0)$ in the setting of a $\sqrt{8/3}$-quantum sphere and \item a $\sqrt{8/3}$-quantum wedge. \end{itemize} We will accomplish this with a cutting/gluing argument.

-We note that the law of the surface parameterized by $\wt{\Gamma}_{j \delta}^{r,\delta}$ can be sampled from as follows.
-Given that its boundary length is equal to $L$, we first produce a sample from the law of the time-reversal of a $3/2$-stable L\'evy excursion conditioned to have maximum at least $L$ run until the last time that it hits $L$ conditioned to hit $0$ precisely after being run for $j\delta$ units of L\'evy process time, then $r$ units of CSBP time (i.e., after performing a time-change as in~\eqref{eqn::levy_to_csbp}).
-The surface is then constructed by associating with each jump a conditionally independent quantum disk whose boundary length is equal to the size of the jump.
-In the first $j\delta$ units of quantum natural time, each chunk of surface which corresponds to $\delta$-units of quantum natural time corresponds to an $\SLE_6$ necklace and the necklaces are glued together by gluing the tip of one necklace onto the previous necklaces at a uniformly random point chosen from the quantum boundary measure.
-In the last $r$ units of quantum distance time, the surface is given by a reverse metric exploration.
+Conditional on the boundary length of $\partial \unexplored_{j \delta}^{r,\delta}$ being equal to $L$, we note that the law of the surface parameterized by $\unexplored_{j \delta}^{r,\delta}$ can be sampled from as follows.
+Let $e$ be a $3/2$-stable L\'evy excursion with only upward jumps conditioned to have maximum at least $L$.
+Let $t_L$ be the last time that $e$ hits $L$ and let $\wt{e}_t = e_{t_L-t}$.
+That is, $\wt{e}$ is the time-reversal of $e$ starting from when $e$ last hits $L$.
+We consider $\wt{e}$ conditioned on the following event.
+Let $S$ be the amount of L\'evy process time elapsed by $\wt{e}$ when it has been run for $j \delta$ units of L\'evy process time and then $r$ units of CSBP time (i.e., after performing a time-change as in~\eqref{eqn::levy_to_csbp}).
+Then we condition $\wt{e}$ on the event that it first hits $0$ in the interval between $\delta \lfloor S/\delta \rfloor$ and $ \delta \lceil S/\delta \rceil$.
+The surface parameterized by $\unexplored_{j\delta}$ is then constructed by associating with each jump of $\wt{e}$ a conditionally independent quantum disk whose boundary length is equal to the size of the jump.
+In the first $\delta \lfloor S/\delta \rfloor$ units of quantum natural time, each chunk of surface which corresponds to $\delta$-units of quantum natural time corresponds to an $\SLE_6$ necklace and the necklaces are glued together by gluing the tip of one necklace onto the previous necklaces at a uniformly random point chosen from the quantum boundary measure.
+The final segment of L\'evy process time corresponds to an $\SLE_6$ necklace whose quantum natural time length is smaller than $\delta$.